jupyter/jupyter-drive/README.md

 }
 ```

-The `APP_ID` section is not yet configurable, but shoudl be configurable in the
+The `APP_ID` section is not yet configurable, but should be configurable in the
 same way at some point in the future.